MR Spectroscopy with LCModel#

 ndslic (int): Number of slices in the data (usually 1 for Single Voxel Spectroscopy)

-ndrows (int): Number of rows (transients) in the .RAW file.
+ndrows (int): Number of rows (transients) in the .RAW file (automatically extracted from the FID conversion metadata)

 ndcols (int): Number of columns (usually 1 for SVS)